judywangsg/ExceptionHandler-and-push-notifications/Python lib/README.md

 # ExceptionHandler - Python
-This is py lib Exception handler.
+This is python library for Exception handler.

 #Features
-- Send notification to Android phone (Requires installing Android)
+- Send notification to Android phone (Requires installing Android app)
 - Search stackoverflow for error occured

 #Usage